AlexsdeG/PocketPoker/README.md

 ---

 **Privacy Note:** This app operates entirely client-side.
 Multiplayer connections are established directly between devices using PeerJS.
-No game data is stored on external servers.
+No game data is stored on external servers, all in local Storage.